 Sometimes cats will twine their tail around a person’s legs in a bid for attention or food.
 It’s also a marking technique to say, “This person is mine.”

 Another aspect of feline body language is chin rubbing or head butting.
-These actions make cat owners smile because they signal a happy, affectionate cat.
+These actions make cat parents smile because they signal a happy, affectionate cat.

 By using this behavior, the cat is marking their person, another cat, or anything else in their territory as belonging to them.

 Cats have glands on different parts of their bodies that secrete tiny amounts of pheromones.
 Pheromones are vital to cat communication.

 A person can’t smell the scent, but another cat can, and this marking behavior is like leaving messages for other cats wherever they go.
 A cat uses pheromones to attract a mate, define territory, promote comfort, and let other cats know where they’ve been.